kxmatejka/aws-laboratory/Services/VPC/README.md

 ### Default VPC

 - created with account
+  - can be deleted and recreated
+  - allowed only one default vpc per account
 - all subnets have a route to the internet
 - each instance in default VPC (by default) has a private and public IP